-It is against the College rules for a pupil to:
+It is against the school rules for a pupil to:

-- Bully another pupil - Indulge in any form of harassment related to age, colour, nationality, religion, ethnic origin, disability, gender or sexual orientation. - Purchase, possess or consume any drug or substance other than those medically prescribed, and then only under the supervision of the College medical staff or House Staff Team. - Purchase, possess or smoke tobacco or bring tobacco (in any form) into the school. - Purchase, possess or smoke any form of electronic cigarette (Vaping). - Purchase, possess or consume alcohol except for permitted sixth formers, in accordance with the Entertaining Pupils and Alcohol Consumption Policy - To bring alcohol into the school. - Enter another boarding house; except for the Common Room, and then only by specific invitation or by permission of the Housemaster or Housemistress - Misuse communication technologies (e.g. e-mail, social networks, forums). - Take or borrow any other pupil's property, including clothing, food, etc., without specific permission from the owner. - Indulge in any 'public display of affection', or any act of intimacy with another pupil.
+- Bully another pupil - Indulge in any form of harassment related to age, colour, nationality, religion, ethnic origin, disability, gender or sexual orientation. - Purchase, possess or consume any drug or substance other than those medically prescribed, and then only under the supervision of the College medical staff. - Purchase, possess or smoke tobacco or bring tobacco (in any form) into the school. - □ Purchase, possess or smoke any form of electronic cigarette (Vaping). - Purchase, possess or consume alcohol except for permitted Sixth Formers in the Moncrieff Centre or when invited to do so by a member of Staff. - • To bring alcohol into the school. - Enter another boarding house; except for the Common Room, and then only by specific invitation or by permission of the Housemaster or Housemistress - Misuse communication technologies (e.g. e-mail, social networks, forums). - □ Take or borrow any other pupil's property, including clothing, food etc. without specific permission from the owner. - Indulge in any 'public display of affection', or any act of intimacy with another pupil.